DIY: Tennis Ball Dog Treat Toy – Video + Step by Step Written Instructions

 It will last longer.

-For heavy chewers I really like this West Paw treat dispenser.
+For heavy chewers I really like this West Paw treat dispenser that I found on Amazon.
 It holds up well and it can dispense treats of multiple sizes.

 For dogs that aren’t heavy chewers this is the perfect DIY project.

 Making Interactive Dog Toys Made from Tennis Balls

 This particular DIY tennis ball dispenser is super simple.

 One note – some dogs are able to swallow tennis balls.

 Be sure to use a ball that your dog can’t manage to fit entirely into their mouth.

 You don’t want your treat to turn into a trauma by introducing a choking hazard.

 The video is pretty self explanatory, but I also always like written instructions. 🙂